google/zetasql/docs/query-syntax.md

 in the running example, with small cardinality.
 For example, suppose that the `ClickEvents` table contains 10000 rows, with 9990 rows of value `US` and 10 rows of value `VN`.
 The number of distinct countries in this example is two.
-With 1% uniform sampling, it is statistically probable that all the sampled rows are from the `US` and none of them are from the `VN` partition.
+With 1% uniform sampling, it's statistically probable that all the sampled rows are from the `US` and none of them are from the `VN` partition.
 As a result, the output of the second query doesn't contain the `SUM` estimate for the group `VN`.
 We refer to this as the _missing-group problem_, which